Alternative Testing Instructions and Testing Arrangement Form

 - All completed Testing Arrangement Forms (TAF) are processed two weeks prior to the test date and a proctor will be assigned accordingly.

-- All exams are kept in a secure envelop and location and will only be open at the time of the examination.
+- All exams are kept in a secure envelope and location, and will only be opened at the time of the examination.

-- All exams are administered during the regular class and exam dates and hours.
-In case of possible conflicts with other class hours, which may interfere with students’ accommodations, and or in case of medical emergencies, an alternative time and date will be proposed.
+- All exams are administered during regular class and exam dates and hours.
+In case of possible conflicts with other class hours which may interfere with students’ accommodations, or in case of medical emergencies, an alternative time and date will be proposed.

-- Upon completion, tests are returned to the departments the next day of scheduled date on exam.
+- Upon completion, tests are returned to the academic departments on the day after the scheduled date of exam.